msftnadavbh/lightbeacon-aks/README.md

 This will make stuff easier later on.

-Throughout the tutorial I'll be using WSL 2 on Windows 10.
+Throughout the tutorial I'll be using WSL 2 with Ubuntu 20 on Windows 10.

 ## Setting up the environment